 Huge news that we want to share with the world is that our club is planning on taking a group vacation this summer.
 Our current destination of choice is Split Croatia, I have to say that we have heard some great things about the Blue Cave Croatia tour in particuclar, which is stunning.
 We’re however still in talks and our vacation hotspot of choice might be something completely different this coming August, when the vacation is planned to take place.

 Those who are members of the club will all go, but they will also bring along their loved ones.
 This makes our “small” group of vacationeers currently sitting at around 70 people strong.
 Due to the size of our group, we’re in talks with various transatlantic cruise companies, which we’re going to use for a relaxing trip over there.
 That way we’ll actually enjoy traveling there, instead of being cooped up in a plane.
 Not to mention that flying is much more expensive.
 We are focused on organising this tour on a top level, to make sure all our members get the best possible value for the money.
 That’s why we’ll spend active vacation in Europe, especially since there are many day trips from Split Croatia to choose from.
+I recommend you to read this guide if you’re visiting Split.
 Sadly we don’t plan on accepting requests to join the trip from people who are not members of the “Whisk”, the only exceptions being loved ones of club members.
 New members are always welcome, but with the preparations that we are making for the trip, which is very challenging to setup, I don’t think that we’ll have time to go through the process of admitting new members, sorry everyone.
 You’ll have better luck next year.
 For now, if you’re a member, keep close tabs to the website, or just listen to the grapevine for updates on the trip.
 Peace out.

 Cooking meals, making friends, helping people and having fun